Teen Rebellion: Why Do They Rebel And How To Deal With It?

 2. Set appropriate limit:

-• Punishments do not work the same way as they once did when your teen was a young kid.
+• Giving teens punishment does not work the way it once did when they were a young kid.
 A teen can get aggressive and may even try doing wrong things deliberately to display defiance.

 3. Have respectful conversation as a friend: